 - The EI Leadership Self Report is based on personal reflection and designed for emerging or front-line leaders.

 - The 180° EI Leadership Feedback Report is based on feedback from direct reports and designed for front-line or supervisor development.

 - The 360° EI Leadership Feedback Report is designed for middle to senior leadership development based on reflection and feedback from multiple peer groups.

-2. Would you like to include a self assessment?
+3. Would you like to include a self assessment or the Engagement survey?

 By default this is not included in the 180° assessment, but there is an option to include it.